RobertAKARobin/util/web/README.md

 -	Extract out and then reference component baseclass methods, so all subclasses share the same method reference
 -	isHydrated
+-	onEl => onConstruct
+-	Remove .init, since it can happen in factory function?

 -	CSS class mapping
 -	Declare CSS variables inline